 On March 22, 1394, Mongolian astronomer, mathematician and sultan Mīrzā Muhammad Tāraghay bin Shāhrukh, better known as Ulugh Beg was (probably) born.
 Although the only important Mongol scientist, he was the greatest astronomer of his time.
 Pursuing this interest he built an observatory at Samarkand.
 In his observations he discovered a number of errors in the computations of the 2nd-century Alexandrian astronomer Ptolemy, whose figures were still being used.

-Ulugh Beg was the grandson of the conqueror Timur.
+Ulugh Beg was a son of Shah-Ruch and his art-loving wife Gauhar-Shad and thus one of the grandsons of the conqueror Timur Lenk (Tamerlan).
 After Timur’s death, the empire was disputed among his sons including Skah Rukh, Ulugh Beg’s father.
 Starting from 1407, he controlled a great part of the empire including Iran and Turkistan regaining control of Samarkand.
 Two years later, Shah Rukh decided to make Herat in Khorasan his new capital and made it a center of trade and culture while Samarkand was given to Ulugh Beg, who was highly interested in making the city a cultural centre instead of dealing with politics and the military.
 [1,3]

 It is believed that already in his early years, Ulugh Beg was interested in science, especially astronomy.
 He visited the remains of Maragha Observatory in his younger years.
 However, Ulugh Beg also never neglected the arts, writing poetry himself and studying history.
 He built a center for higher education, especially mathematics, which was completed in 1420.
 Ulugh Beg began to appoint the best scientists he could find to positions there as lecturers.
 [1,2]

-Unfortunately, after the death of Ulugh Beg’s father in 1447, he could not retain power and was put to death.
-In 1941, his tomb was discovered in the mausoleum built by Timur in Samarkand.
+In 1941, Ulugh Beg’s tomb was discovered in the mausoleum built by Timur in Samarkand.
 [1,3]

 References and Further Reading: